 - Sugary beverages like soda, energy drinks, sweet teas

-Food addicts consume these types of foods in large amounts and can intake between 5,000 and 15,000 calories in a day.
+Food addicts consume these types of unhealthy foods in large amounts and can intake between 5,000 and 15,000 calories in a day.
 This is far more than is needed and is unhealthy.
-Food addiction can lead to obesity and other serious health issues.
-After eating these large amounts of food, a compulsive eater or food addict with then get stress relief much like someone with an alcohol addiction does after they have a drink.
-However, just as with any addiction, this soon changes.
+Food addiction can lead to obesity and other serious physical health issues, such as heart disease.
+Excessive overeating shares some similarities with other addictive disorders.

 While it’s impossible to say exactly what causes one person to become addicted to food and the next not, there are certain characteristics found in individuals with food addiction.
 Several studies have found a correlation between individuals with anxiety or depression and food addiction.
 In addition, since food addiction is so similar to other addictions, it’s speculated that childhood trauma may also put someone at a greater risk of developing a food or other addiction.